JosephColin1/Supporting-documentation---research-paper-190144111/README.md

 The report submitted is in partial fulfilment of the requirements for the degree of Masters of Chemical Engineering.

-Department of Chemical and Biological Engineering.
+Department of Chemical and Biological Engineering, Faculty of Engineering, University of Sheffield, 2024.

-Faculty of Engineering.

-University of Sheffield.

-2024.

 Please download the file: Supporting documentation - Raw experimental data